 Entertainment 'The Angriest Man in Brooklyn' movie review: Cinematic disaster Robin Williams stars as Henry Altmann in 2014's "The Angriest Man in Brooklyn."
 Photo Credit: Lionsgate / Jojo Whilden By ROBERT LEVIN firstname.lastname@example.org @rlevin85 May 21, 2014 6:25 PM Print Share fbShare Tweet Email "The Angriest Man in Brooklyn" is the sort of monumental cinematic disaster that could only be made by talented people comprehensively bungling things.
 It isn't just bad in a mundane way; it's bad in colossal, epic fashion, a thorough miscalculation rife with overacting and heavy doses of schmaltz.
 The premise -- a man is told by his stressed-out doctor that he has 90 minutes to live because of a brain aneurysm and sets out to make things right -- is egregiously nonsensical, clearly structured to facilitate an abundance of false emotion.
 And yet the film was directed by Phil Alden Robinson, who once made "Field of Dreams."
 Oscar winner Robin Williams plays the protagonist, grimacing, shouting, stomping and contorting his face like a clown.
 Melissa Leo, also an Oscar winner, matches Williams' penchant for overdoing it as his long-suffering wife.
 Mila Kunis plays the doctor.
 Peter Dinklage is Williams' brother.
 James Earl Jones turns up as a stuttering technology shop owner (no joke).
 There's one stupefyingly dumb moment after another, and yet the movie holds some interest.
 It is bad in unusual and interesting ways.
 I guess that's something.
 By ROBERT LEVIN email@example.com @rlevin85 Robert, amNewYork's Editor-in-Chief, has been with the team in one capacity or another for more than a decade.
 He also reviews movies and writes entertainment features.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.